 I’ve written before about my affinity for painting car windows, especially when celebrating wedding anniversaries.
 As you can see in the video at the bottom of this post, I’ve gotten pretty fast at it.
-That’s what 27 years of practice will do for you!
+That’s what several decades of window painting practice will do for you!

 It’s a skill that has come in handy more often than you might expect.
 The big twelve- and fifteen-passenger vans our family drives provides a perfect canvas.
 We’ve used it for everything from school field trips…